Scavengers (game show): The Final Abyss

 Once the swing is constructed the male Scavenger swings across ensuring that the swing has one additional rope with him and one left with his partner.
 This allows the swing to be pulled to and fro with salvage attached.
 The Scavengers must then use their remaining time to get their existing salvage and any additional salvage across the void followed finally by the female Scavenger.

 Fuel Rods were typically put into the teams existing salvage bags giving them an easy 30 point boost while the remaining salvage could be transferred most efficiently one piece at a time - although several teams attempted otherwise.

 In the final pyrotechnic explosions were used to make the scavengers panic and an alien character attempted to pull Scavengers back into the void after their rope-swing.

 The docking bay for the Vulture shuttlecraft was located on the opposite side of the void.
 If the Scavengers failed to board the shuttlecraft before the time limit expired, they were considered abandoned on Cyclops and their final score for the episode would be zero, effectively disqualifying them from the tournament.
 They would also have been disqualified if only one member of the team had made it back to the ship, but this eventuality never occurred.

+International versions

+A Spanish remake of the show was aired on Antena 3 in 1994, hosted by Bertín Osborne and recorded on the British set.